tlswg/tls13-spec/draft-ietf-tls-tls13.md

 #  Application Data Protocol

-Application data messages are carried by the record layer and are fragmented, and encrypted based on the current connection state.
+Application data messages are carried by the record layer and are fragmented and encrypted based on the current connection state.
 The messages are treated as transparent data to the record layer.